POW/MIA Remembrance Ceremony Brings Special Announcement from One Fulton Family

 Mayor Ronald Woodward Sr. and Veteran of the Year Bob LaRock placed a wreath at Veterans Park and VFW Auxiliary President lit the candle of remembrance for the victims of 9/11.

-Fulton Veterans Council President Garry Visconti recalled the historic day that changed the world seventeen years ago.
+Fulton Veterans Council President Garry Visconti recalled the historic day that shook the world seventeen years ago as the twin towers of the World Trade Center were destroyed by terrorist attack.

-He could see the buildings burning from New Jersey where he was working.
+He could see the buildings burning from New Jersey where he was working, he said.

 “I remember leaving New Jersey and all you could see were these firemen, EMT, and police rushing toward the city to help out.
 That’s what these (first responders) here are trained to do.
-When you run out, they run in,” Visconti said, recognizing members of the Fulton Police Department and Fulton Fire Department standing at the rear of the ceremony under the flag hanging in the wind from the FFD ladder truck.
+When you run out, they run in,” Visconti said, recognizing members of the Fulton Police Department and Fulton Fire Department standing under the flag, proudly hanging in the wind from atop the FFD ladder truck.

+In fact, History.com declares 9/11 to be the deadliest day in history for NYC firefighters, losing a total of 343 lives of NYFD members in their attempt to save others.

+“We can’t forget the tried tragedy that took place on September 11, 2001.
+Though many years have passed, we must always remember the lives lost and their families.
+Amid the horror, we witnessed unparalleled acts of bravery, heroism, and kindness by military personnel, firefighters, police, and citizens who risked their lives to help those in need and help our country stand firm against the fear,” Assemblyman Barclay said.

 Guests observed a moment of silence, held candles, and sang “God Bless America” in unison before rounding out the ceremony with a closing prayer to persevere in the struggle to locate and return home all Prisoners of War and Missing in Action.